 Moses made his own unique request to view the glory of God.
 He asked if he could view what the Lord actually looked like up close.
 His requested was granted but he was only able to view his "back parts" as he walked by (Exodus 33:18 - 23).

 The Eternal had to make another copy of his commandments after the first one was broken due to the people's sin of idolatry (Exodus 32:19).
 Moses' face, after spending forty days on the mount receiving it, was luminous from the glory he saw.
 His face shone so brightly after coming down from Sinai that they Israelites could not look at him (Exodus 34:29 - 35, 2Corinthians 3:7)!
 His shining face was so bright that it required him to wear a vail over his face any time he spoke to the people.

 Ezekiel, in visions, saw God several times (Ezekiel 8:4, 10:19, 11:22, 43:2).
 King David, in the Psalms, wrote many times about the Lord's glory (Psalm 19, 29, 57, 79, 84, 108).

 Sharing his holiness

 The Apostle Paul, in 1Corinthians 15, states that resurrected Christians will bear the image of (appear like) our spiritual elder brother Jesus Christ.
 This means that someday those who are converted will be made to shine with glory given them as a reward from the Lord!

-"The first man was of the earth, made of dust; the second Man is the Lord from heaven.
-As was the man of dust, so also are those who are made of dust; and as is the heavenly Man, so also are those who are heavenly.
-And as we have borne the image of the man of dust, we shall also bear the image of the heavenly Man."
-(1Corinthians 15:39-44, 47-49, NKJV)
+As is the one made of dust (Adam), so also are all those who are made of dust; and as is the heavenly one (Jesus Christ), so also are all those who are heavenly.
+And as we have borne the image of the one made of dust, we shall also bear the image of the heavenly One (1Corinthians 15:48 - 49, HBFV throughout).